Feel like you are having a bad reaction to oral contraceptives? Or want more protection than just condoms? A hormone-releasing IUD could be for you.

-Before you have your Mirena IUD inserted and fitted, you must have a consult with your Doctor to ensure you are given all appropriate information and instructions.
-The Doctor will also need to perform a vaginal examination, to check the size and positioning for your IUD in your uterus.
+Before you have your IUD inserted and fitted, you must have a consult with your doctor to ensure you are given all appropriate information and instructions.
+The doctor will also need to perform a vaginal examination, to check the size and positioning for your IUD in your uterus.
 This process and the fitting should take around 30 minutes, but it does vary on a per case basis.
-Your Doctor will also show you how to conduct a thread test to ensure know how to maintain and locate your Mirena IUD at all times.
+Your doctor will also show you how to conduct a thread test to ensure know how to maintain and locate your IUD at all times.

 Optimal time for your IUD to be fitted is towards the end of your menstrual cycle or shortly after your period ends.
 This tends to be when the process is most comfortable for you.
 The fitting process can be uncomfortable.
 Some women afterwards have been known to experience some mild cramping or light vaginal bleeding/spotting for up to 48 hours while everything is adjusting.
 It is also best to avoid vaginal intercourse or swimming/baths for the initial couple of days to avoid possible infection.